djlorenzouasset/djlorenzouasset/README.md

-### 👋 Hi
+### 🥀 Hi
 Im ᴅᴊʟᴏʀ3xᴢᴏ, 19 y/o developer from Milan, Italy.
 I love to create things for the games I play.

 I mostly use C++, C# and python.
-Im currently learning Unreal Engine and all the things connected to it.
+Im currently learning Unreal Engine and all the things related to it.

 ---
 <p align="center">Github Stats</p>